johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-09-web-monetization-api/index.md

 };
 ```

-With that done, I'm ready to try out the Web Monetization API.
+With that done, my site is web monetized!
+Or at least...
+I think it is?
+What does that mean?
+Well, I'm not entirely sure.
+I'm going to try and find out.